Environmental Assessment Course

 - Have students assign tasks to group members

 - What are the intermediary steps of the project?
 Include deadlines and timelines for project completion.

 - Class check on progress .
 One half of the way through the course, have student report on their activities to date.
 For individual student projects, have students meet with faculty each week to report.

 - Report of Findings Facilities management personnel was invited to the class presentations.
 If taught again, we would make sure that the class met at a time that decison-makers would attend.
 We would also have students write an executive summary to give to facilities management.

 Penn State Environmental Indicators Report is an example of a large, comprehensive environmental assessment project.

 Other useful references:

-National Wildlife Federation's Campus Ecology Program offers technical assistance to campus students, staff and faculty on campus-based sustainability projects.
+National Wildlife Federation's Campus Ecology Program ( This site may be offline. ) offers technical assistance to campus students, staff and faculty on campus-based sustainability projects.
 They also have an extensive listing of projects at other colleges and universities.